-Having only recently joined JPL, there is still so much for me to learn and I am very much looking forward to keep learning as part of my career.
+What I love about working at JPL is that there is always more for me to learn.
+What we do is truly one of a kind, so there’s no getting bored here!
 More broadly though, NASA is a pioneer in space exploration and pushes humanity’s understanding of our universe every day.
-I am excited for all the discoveries that will be made during my time here.
+I am excited about all the discoveries that will be made during my time here.
 From understanding the origins of our universe to finding life on other planetary bodies, many of these key questions may be answered in my lifetime!

 What advice would you give someone who wants to take the same career path as you?

 Whether you want a career in aerospace or any other field, my one piece of advice is to not scare away from your dreams and not give up.
 I grew up in a small town where working at NASA was unheard of.
 I worked hard, persevered, and eventually made it to where I am despite many obstacles along the way.
+I was often told that my dreams were crazy, and I certainly failed many times (for example, I can’t remember how many internships I applied for before I was accepted!), but I believed in my dream and kept picking myself back up.
 Through that process, never forget to enjoy what you are doing.
 It is my passion for space exploration that has helped me keep motivated and that brings me happiness every day that I come to work.

 What do you do for fun?

-Like many engineers, I love being outdoors and go hiking and camping fairly regularly.
-I also enjoy weight lifting and biking.
-Having grown up in Canada, I am an avid skier and a huge fan of ice hockey.
-I am a Big Sister as part of the Big Brother/Big Sister (BBBSLA) program, and I also regularly participate in a variety of outreach activities, including giving talks, mentoring students, and teaching at space camp.
+Like many engineers, I love being outdoors.
+I enjoy rock climbing, backpacking, mountaineering, and hiking.
+Having grown up in Canada, I am an avid skier and a huge fan of ice hockey (Go Habs!).
+Volunteering and giving back to my local community are also very important to me.
+I am a Big Sister as part of the Big Brother/Big Sister (BBBSLA) program as well as a CASA (Court Appointed Special Advocate) in Los Angeles.
+I also regularly participate in a variety of outreach activities, including giving talks, mentoring students, and teaching at space camp.